Efficient planet formation by pebble accretion in ALMA rings

 In addition, we test a lower disc turbulence ($\delta_{\rm z} = 10^{-4}$) in run \texttt{cr-a4}, in which planets grow faster and larger (see \tb{output}).
-This outcome is not because of the planet accretion inside the ring, since the pebble scale height of the clumpy ring is independent of $\delta_{\rm z}$.
+This outcome is not because of the planet accretion inside the ring, since the pebble scaleheight of the clumpy ring is independent of $\delta_{\rm z}$.
 Yet, the low disc turbulence does help with the post-ring evolution.
-When the turbulence is suppressed, the disc pebble scale height is smaller.
+When the turbulence is suppressed, the disc pebble scaleheight is smaller.
 Therefore, the pebble accretion downstream is significantly enhanced.
 The largest planet reaches a mass of $50.7\,M_\oplus$ in \texttt{cr-a4} when it arrived at the inner boundary of the N-body simulation domain.
 At this mass, the planet may already have reached the condition for gap opening if we assume that the low dust vertical turbulence is indeed caused by the low gas viscosity (although $\alpha$ and $\delta_{\rm z}$ can be different as we mentioned below \eq{Hd}).
 The pebble isolation mass and gap opening mass are only 20~$M_\oplus$ at the ring location with $\alpha = 10^{-4}$.
 Therefore, this planet should have opened a gap in the disc already and started gas accretion.